HDegroote/dht-prometheus/README.md

 The intent is for the prometheus service to read its config from a read-only bind mount to `/etc/prometheus/config`, and for its config file to reference `./prometheus-dht-targets/targets.json`

 Note: `/etc/prometheus/config/prometheus-dht-targets` should be writable by the container's user.

+Note: `--network=host` is optional, but HyperDHT holepunching can struggle using the default bridge network, particularly for LAN and localhost connections.

 #### CLI